Best Trekking Pants

 Some of the most comfortable pants on our list have a softer material designed into them, making them feel great to the touch and smooth on your skin.
 Trekking pants with softer materials usually don’t fit too tight or restrict your movement when you’re active.

 Also, some of the softer-material options include stretchy fabrics that are far more flexible than others.
-Some convertible pants don’t fit as stretchy as others, but one good one that includes stretchy fabrics is the Prana Stretch Zion Convertible.
+Another thing to pay attention to, is that some convertible pants aren’t as stretchy as others.

-Comfort and movement are two very important features, but much of that measurement is a matter of personal preference.
-If you feel the pants move well with you, fit you great, and give you what you need, then you should be confident with your choice.
+Comfort and movement are two standard desirable features, but much of that measurement is a matter of personal preference.
+If you feel the pants move well with you, fit you great, and give you what you need, then you be confident with your choice.

 For some hikers and outdoor enthusiasts, versatility is going to be an important factor when deciding what trekking pants are the best to wear.
-For those outdoor enthusiasts who need to travel light and know they’ll have to carry a lot, versatility in their pants can provide many benefits.
+For those outdoor enthusiasts who need to travel light and know they’ll have to carry a lot, versatility in their pants can provide many benefits, like not weighing you down.

 If you know you’ll be hiking on longer trips, you won’t want to have to carry additional items, so having pants that can adjust with the climate and activity will certainly be a plus.
 Being able to bring along just one pair of pants that can adapt to a lot of conditions and temperatures will certainly benefit outdoor adventurers who don’t want to pack a lot, and want to be able to rely on one pair of pants for a bevy of things.